 Eco-friendly is a phrase that is becoming more present, and necessary, in today’s world.
 Cosmetic surgery is often a controversial industry that’s constantly on the rise, and is definitely here to stay.
 Today, getting rid of a tattoo is much like eyelid surgical procedures in Asian countries.
-From breast augmentations to Botox injections improving the human physique is a craving shared by both unconcerned beauty seekers and earth-conscious individuals.
+From breast augmentations to Anti-wrinkle injections injections improving the human physique is a craving shared by both unconcerned beauty seekers and earth-conscious individuals.

 Can people adhere to the eco-friendly movement and still undergo an optional surgical alteration of the human body?
 Experts agree that cosmetic surgery can be eco-friendly, maybe because a lot of things depend on the source of the fillers and chemicals used in the procedures.
 Leaving aside the debate over confidence concerns and the ideal of growing old gracefully, plastic surgery is not going anywhere.